mok3112/sprints/README.md

 In the second terminal instance, run `npm start` to start up the frontend code, which launches the web app.

 # Upcoming
-+ Use the token authentication in the front end.
-Don't load any tasks until the user logs in, and then pass around the token as authentication for any future requests.
++ Associate added tasks with specific users based on the authentication in the beginning.
+Maybe pass around an auth object with the user number and the authentication token.
-+ Fix how global settings are obtained (something is going wrong right now but it's hard to diagnose exactly what).
++ Make better CSS layout of the form and the task list.
 + Make a "log out" button that appears after the user logs in.
-+ When the start button is clicked, push all the other tasks to the side and bring the clicked task into focus.
-+ When a task is completed, show a little message saying that it has been completed and reload the page to update the info.
++ When a task is completed, show a little message saying that it has been completed.
 + Add the "high score" and "total" points fields somewhere on the home page.